 I have actually done pretty well.
 I have managed to control most of my symptoms most of the time.
 I am not cured.
 When I come off some of my supplements it isn’t long before the symptoms start to creep back.
 I have to be extremely careful about what I eat, and even more careful about what I don’t eat.
 I can’t burn the candle at both ends.
 If I get injured it takes so much longer to heal than it used to.
 Every day I have to focus on self care.
 There are no days off.
 Sometimes it feels like a part time job.
 It can be pretty all-consuming.

-However, you can prize my supplements from my cold, dead fingers.
+Yep.
+Life is pretty good right now.
+But I never take it for granted.
+So you can prize my supplements from my cold, dead fingers.

 I’ve been trying to influence and educate others about Gadolinium Deposition Disease as well